Proton Mail vs Gmail: Which Is Best in 2025?

 -

-**Anonymous sign-up **: When you sign up for Proton’s free email accounts, you don’t need to give them any personal information which means you can remain anonymous.
-However, if you try to register via the Tor browser for a free email account, it might be difficult as Proton Mail will not let you create an email address absolutely anonymously without at least forcing you to donate to the service or entering a phone number.
+Anonymous sign-up: When you sign up for Proton’s free email accounts, you don’t need to give them any personal information which means you can remain anonymous.
+However, if you try to register via the Tor browser for a free email account, it might be difficult as Proton Mail will not let you create an email address absolutely anonymously without at least forcing you to donate to the service or enter a phone number.
+A completely anonymous registration is therefore not possible with Proton.

 -

-**No IP address logging **: In general, Proton Mail doesn’t log IP addresses when accessing their services.
+No IP address logging: In general, Proton Mail doesn’t log IP addresses when accessing their services.
 However, when also using Proton VPN, keep in mind that this is the same company as Proton Mail, meaning if law enforcement requests the IP address of the user, it will be easier for them to get hold of it.
-Here’s a risk of “putting all eggs in one basket”, so to say.
+This poses the risk of “putting all eggs in one basket”, so to say.

 -

-**Free account access **: While Proton’s free account is limited to only 500 MB, no email alias addresses, and no filters, Proton Mail is allowing users around the world to protect their right to privacy for free which is a major push in the right direction if you ask us!
+Free account access: Proton’s free account is limited to only 500 MB, does not offer email alias addresses, nor filters.
+But Proton Mail is allowing users around the world to protect their right to privacy for free which is a major push in the right direction.

 -

-**Use of AI **: In 2024, Proton Mail introduced the AI tool Proton Scribe.
-This new feature can be booked by business customers, and it helps them to summarize or compose emails.
-As with all features in relation to artificial intelligence, the privacy community was unpleasantly surprised when Proton released this feature.
-After all, AI does not only use (and possible abuse) users’ data for training purposes which raises a lot of questions in regards to data ownership and privacy rights.
-Thus, introducing AI completely defies the purpose of a private, secure email service such as Proton Mail - which is also the reason why we at Tuta do not plan to introduce AI functionalities.
+Use of AI: In 2024, Proton Mail introduced the AI tool Proton Scribe which is available for some paid plans.
+This AI feature which Proton describes as a, “privacy-first writing assistant” helps summarize or compose emails.
+As with all features that now implement artificial intelligence, the privacy community was unpleasantly surprised when Proton released this feature.
+After all, AI uses (and possibly abuses) users’ data for training purposes which raises a lot of questions in regard to data ownership and privacy rights.
+Thus, introducing any type of AI tool completely defies the purpose of a private, secure email service such as Proton Mail - this is also the reason why we at Tuta do not plan to introduce AI functionalities.

 -

-**Daily message limit **: Users on the free email plan are limited to sending 150 emails daily.
-For individual use, this number should be sufficient, but if you are an email power user, the free offer will not work for you.
+Daily message limit: Users on the free email plan are limited to sending 150 emails daily.
+For individual use, this number should be sufficient, but if you are an email power user, the free Proton offer will not work for you.
 Enterprise and individual users have the option to get a paid Proton Mail subscription which allows you to send up to 1000 emails per day.

 -